rizsotto/Bear/source/citnames/man/bear-citnames.1.md

 Read more about the syntax of the file in the `bear-intercept(1)` man page.

-# OUTPUT FILE
+# OUTPUT COMPILE FILE

-Currently, the only output format is the JSON compilation database.
+Currently, the output format is the JSON compilation database.
 Read more about the syntax of that in the `bear(1)` man page.

+# OUTPUT LINK FILE

+JSON linking database.

 # CONFIG FILE